tardezyx/tar.Bitvavo.Api/README.md

 ### REST Methods

-You can use the main methods of the rest client and web socket client directly:
+You can use the main methods of the rest client directly:

 ```cs
 // for direct rest request usage you need to forward the expected response type <T>